oroinc/documentation/user_guide/workflow_management.rst

 Each workflow can have following actions:

-* **View** (eye icon) - shows compact representation of workflow - basic information, list of steps and transitions.
+* **View** .. image:: ./img/workflow_management/icon_view.png - shows compact representation of workflow - basic information, list of steps and transitions.

-* **Activate** (tick icon) - allows to activate current workflow.
+* **Activate** .. image:: ./img/workflow_management/icon_activate.png - allows to activate current workflow.
 It's important to know that during activation all workflow data from other workflows for current entity will be reset.
 This action can be applied only to deactivated workflows.

-* **Deactivate** (cross icon) - deactivates current worfklow without any additional actions.
+* **Deactivate** .. image:: ./img/workflow_management/icon_deactivate.png - deactivates current worfklow without any additional actions.
 This action can be applied only to activated workflows.

-* **Clone** (two sheets of paper icon) - allows user to create copy of existing workflow and customize it according to some requirements.
+* **Clone** .. image:: ./img/workflow_management/icon_clone.png - allows user to create copy of existing workflow and customize it according to some requirements.

-* **Edit** (pen and paper icon) - allows user to edit existing workflow.
+* **Edit** .. image:: ./img/workflow_management/icon_edit.png - allows user to edit existing workflow.
 This action can be applied only to non system workflows.

-* **Delete** (trash bin icon) - allows user to delete existing workflow.
+* **Delete** .. image:: ./img/workflow_management/icon_delete.png - allows user to delete existing workflow.
 All related data will be removed automatically.
   This action can be applied only to non system workflows.